toji/webgpu-gltf-case-study/index.md

 Then those arguments get passed into the method that gets a pipeline for the primitive in question.
 At that point, in order to determine if we need to create a new pipeline we generate a "key" value that captures every value in our arguments object and check it against a map of previously created pipelines.
 If the map already contains the key then we know it's a compatible pipeline and we should re-use it!

-Now, the way that you generate the pipeline key is up to you, as long as it captures every value that would cause a new pipeline to be required.
-Given that our pipeline args object already contains that, a really quick and effective way to generate a key is...
+The way that you generate the pipeline key from the args is up to you, as long as it captures every value.
+You could implement some fancy hashing if you wanted, but I find that a really quick and effective way to generate the key is...
 Just serialize it as a JSON string!

-Yeah, that feels kinda ugly.
-But it works!
+Yeah, that feels kinda ugly, but it works!
 And it ensures that as you add new pipeline arguments in the future for more advanced rendering you don't forget to update your key generation code.

+Once we have a key, we can build the pipeline cache with a JavaScript `Map`.

 ```js
 // Our pipeline cache.